catevag/Exam-Theoretical-Numerical-Aspects-of-Nuclear-Physics/README.md

 - The a² and a⁴ effective theories both approximate the full potential well.
 - However, the difference between a² and a⁴ results is extremely small, even though higher-order corrections were expected to improve the results.
 - For high-energy states (lower n), the short-range potential has a more significant impact and the relative errors are bigger.
 This result was, however, expected and is a limitation of the renormalization method.
-- Relative errors are lowest at small binding energy (high n), as expected from the renormalization framework.
+- Relative errors are lower at small binding energy (high n), as expected from the renormalization framework.
-- Relative errors vary also at the varying of the cutoff parameter, as the user may verify and as shown in the TNANPpresentation.pdf, where all important results are plotted.
+- Relative errors vary also at the varying of the cutoff parameter, as the user may verify and as shown in the TNANPpresentation.pdf, where all important results are plotted as a reference example.

 ---

 ## Possible Future Improvements

-- Higher-order contact terms: Include a⁶ and beyond in the effective theory for better accuracy at smaller cutoff.
+- Higher-order contact terms: Include a⁶ and beyond in the effective theory for better accuracy.
 - Generic angular momentum l ≠ 0: Currently only l = 0 (S-wave) is implemented.

 ---